Ardcath: Community

 There are several community groups in the area such as the Ardcath Macra and a guild of the Irish Countrywomen's Association.
 These have been around since 1952 and 1948 respectively, and include members from surrounding towns.

 Ardcath has a local school that was built in 1950 and is currently attended by around 100 students.
 Prior to this the school was in the old Ardcath Penal Day Church building when it stopped being used in 1862.

 Every year there is a large festival organised by the Ardcath Parish Committee.
 The festival runs the course of a week in summer and every second year the Rose of Ardcath is contested in a local pub.

 The building was originally built in 1859.
 The building is used for religious worship and is a single storey detached building.
 It was built because of the deteriorating condition of the old church built in 1690.
 The church cost 2600 pounds.
 It suffered storm damage on several occasions.
 In 1903 the sacristy roof was stripped and the nave damaged.
 The roof was stripped and re-slated in 1992.
 The building is gothic in style.
 In 1955, extensive renovation work was carried out on the church.
 The walls and floors were repaired and a sacred heart altar with marble rails was erected.

-Transportation
+Transport

 The roads in Ardcath are all local roads - though there are some regional roads close by such as the R130 in Garristown.
 Safety concerns over the state of some of the roads around Ardcath have been raised at the meeting of the Slane Electoral Area Committee of Meath County Council, including concerns relating to inadequate signage notifying drivers on the approach to the local school.